 North America has been a potential market for UV curable resins from past few decades.
 The market is stable and fragmented in nature resulting in high competition.
 The region has experienced as well as small-scale regional players.
 The region is also highly technology driven.

-Asia Pacific is anticipated to be the fastest growing market for UC curable resins.
+Asia Pacific is anticipated to be the fastest growing market for UV curable resins.
 The growth of industries such as paints & coating, construction, electrical & electronics, and automotive in the region will result in the growth of UV curable resins.
 An economic slowdown in China has led to the shift of foreign investment in other Southeast Asian countries, resulting in growth of these industries.

-The overall UV curable market across the globe is highly fragmented.
+The overall UV curable resins market across the globe is highly fragmented.
 The industry has small as well as big players.
 The market is highly technology driven and companies are investing a large amount in R&D activities for new product development.

 In-depth report on global ultraviolet (UV) curable resins market by Grand View Research: